Our Ministers

 Mr. Charlie Sheerin

-Charlie Sheerin serves as secretary of the Church Board of Trustees.
-Charlie spent his childhood summers in the lakeside rectory when his father served as lead minister to the Church of the Ascension from 1966 to 2001.
+Charlie Sheerin serves as the Chair of the Board of Trustees.
+Charlie spent his childhood summers in the Rectory when his father served as lead minister to the Church of the Ascension from 1966 to 2001.
 Charlie and his two sisters, Anne and Edie, have been great stewards of the Church of the Ascension over the decades, and each of them spends a portion of the summer at their family camp adjacent to the old Saranac Inn property.
 Charlie is a Washington D.C. resident where he serves as senior director of strategic philanthropy at the World Wildlife Fund.

 Ms. Katy Briggs